 2. Hair Type Mismatch

-- Lower the placement: Wear the ponytail at the mid-level or nape (base of the neck) for better weight distribution.
+- Lower the placement: Wear the ponytail at the mid-level or nape (the base of the neck) to distribute weight more evenly.

-- Swap your elastic: Switch to a soft, silicone-lined elastic.
+- Swap your elastic: Use a soft, silicone-lined elastic.
 It grips securely without needing to be painfully tight.

-- Skip the backcombing: Avoid teasing your natural hair before application; this reduces bulk and allows the extension to sit flatter.
+- Skip the teasing: Avoid backcombing or roughening your natural hair before application; this reduces bulk and allows the extension to sit flatter against your head.

-- Trim the length: If you have fine hair, consider shortening an overly long 24” extension to 20” or 18” to significantly reduce the weight.
+- Trim the length: If you have fine hair, consider shortening an overly long 24-inch extension to 20 or 18 inches to significantly reduce the overall weight.

-- Check the base weight: For fine hair, look for extensions weighing less than 100 grams to ensure comfort.
+- Check the base weight: For fine hair, look for extensions weighing less than 100 grams (approximately 3.5 ounces) to ensure all-day comfort.

 Secure Methods for Better Hold

 If your ponytail feels heavy and loose, the issue isn’t just weight—it’s security.
-Here are three professional techniques to ensure your extension stays put without needing to overtighten.
+Here are three professional techniques to ensure your extension stays put without overtightening.

 The Pin Method